ohioh/IntroductionQuantumComputing/README.md

 2. Then install the requirements.txt file using the command
     $ pip install -r requirements.txt

-Template requirements.txt to copy paste -> (Template)requirements
+Template requirements.txt to copy paste -> (Template)requirements.txt